SontakkeShailesh/UFinance/README.md

-UFinance - Income and Expense Tracker
+# UFinance - Income & Expense Tracker

-A comprehensive application designed to track income and expenses, providing users with a detailed transaction history.
-This project was developed entirely by me, Shailesh, and is built using Java, MySQL, Spring Boot, and Spring Data JPA.
-The source code is proprietary and has not been published or made available elsewhere.
+UFinance is a simple yet comprehensive web application designed to help users efficiently track their income and expenses.
+It offers detailed transaction history, real-time balance updates, and intuitive record management.
+This project was solely developed by me, Shailesh, using Java, Spring Boot, Spring Data JPA, and MySQL.
+The source code is proprietary and has not been published or shared publicly.

+## Features
+- Add, view, update, and delete income/expense records
+- Dynamic summary of total income, expenses, and current balance
+- Search and filter transactions by date or category
+- Cumulative sum updates:
+    When any record is modified, all below records are recalculated instantly, making it extremely useful for accurate running balance tracking

+## Technology Stack
+- Backend: Java, Spring Boot, Spring Data JPA
+- Database: MySQL

 ![image](https://github.com/user-attachments/assets/d3c520f5-0d78-4333-8273-27cc5afbfadd)